Why Raeliana Ended Up at the Duke's Mansion: Novel

 Written by Milcha, the novel began serialization on Kakao's digital comic and fiction platform KakaoPage on September 19, 2016.
-It composed of 159 chapters and collected in 3 volumes plus 1 side story book.
+It composed of 159 chapters and collected in three volumes plus one volume of side stories.

-A digital English translation of the novel was published exclusively in the Tappytoon app, under the title The Reason Why Raeliana Ended up at the Duke's Mansion.
+A digital English translation of the novel was published exclusively on the Tappytoon app, under the title The Reason Why Raeliana Ended up at the Duke's Mansion.

-Volume list
+Volumes

-Manhwa
+Webtoon

-A manhwa adaptation, illustrated by Whale, was serialized on KakaoPage on September 3, 2017 to March 22, 2021.
-It was collected in seven volumes by D&C Media as of July 2022.
+A webtoon adaptation, illustrated by Whale, was serialized on KakaoPage on September 3, 2017 to March 22, 2021.
+It has been collected into nine volumes by D&C Media.

-The manhwa is published digitally in English by Tappytoon and in print in Japan by Kadokawa Shoten.
-In October 2021, Yen Press announced that they licensed the manhwa for English publication.
+The webtoon is published digitally in English by Tappytoon, in Japan digitally by Piccoma and in print by Kadokawa Shoten.
+In October 2021, Yen Press announced that they licensed the webtoon for English publication.

-Volume list
+Volumes

 Video game

 A romance video game adaptation was developed by SHIFT UP Corp. and released on May 27, 2021.
-It is set to receive English and Japanese translations.
+Even if the game is not available on the original platform anymore, it is set to receive English and Japanese translations.

 Anime

 An anime television series adaptation was announced on July 4, 2022.
 It is produced by Typhoon Graphics and directed by Junichi Yamamoto, with scripts written by Mitsutaka Hirota, character designs handled by Haruna Hashimoto, and music composed by Keiji Inai.
-The series is set to premiere on April 10, 2023, on AT-X and other networks.
+The series aired from April 10 to June 26, 2023, on AT-X and other networks.
 The opening theme song is "Survive" by MindaRyn, while the ending theme song is "Always and Forever" by Serra.
-Crunchyroll licensed the series outside of Asia.
+MindaRyn also sang "Fireworks", which served as an insert ending theme song for episode six.
+Crunchyroll licensed the series outside of Asia, and is streaming it along with an English dub.